Upcoming DI Information Sessions

 Dietetic Internship Affiliate Institutions and Placements

-A variety of facilities in and around the Capital District, as well as the lower Hudson Valley and North Country have agreements with the SGS DI to host onsite track interns.
-The DI Director arranges placement for and schedules interns at facilities based on their prior type and level of work experience, preferences and geographic location.
+A variety of facilities in and around the Capital District, as well as Poughkeepsie and the Hudson Valley have agreements with the SGS DI to host dietetic interns.
+The DI Director and Coordinator arranges placement for and schedules interns at facilities based on their prior type and level of work experience, preferences and geographic location.
+Please note that distance interns are required to set up their own practicum placements.

-Applicants who apply for placement in the Lower Hudson Valley are primarily placed at facilities in those locations with the expectation that they are/will be living in the geographic area while completing the DI and commute to the Troy campus for orientation, presentations, special activities and some supervised practice rotations.
-These activities are approximately 15-25% of the dietetic internship practicum.
+Applicants who apply for placement in the Hudson Valley or Plattsburgh are primarily placed at facilities in those locations with the expectation that they are/will be living in the geographic area while completing the DI and commute to the Troy campus for orientation, presentations, special activities and some supervised practice rotations.

 - Capital District (Albany, Schenectady & Troy)